ere-health/front-end-ere.health/README.md

 To run the local server :
 * Ensure to have a recent stable version of nodeJS (14.x)
 * run `npm install`
-* Open a terminal and run teh command `node srv/src/Server.mjs`
+* Open a terminal and run the command `node srv/src/Server.mjs`
-* Open a browser and got to : http://localhost:8888
+* Open a browser and go to : http://localhost:8888

 To install node on windows : https://nodejs.org/en/download/
 To install node on linux   : https://nodejs.org/en/download/package-manager/